-- DNP – Nursing Practice (CCNE-accredited): Capella University
+- RN to MSN – Nursing, General (CCNE-accredited): Capella University

 Nursing is a health care career with numerous job opportunities.
 Jobs involve caring for patients in physician’s offices, hospitals, retirement facilities, rehabilitation centers and other locations.
 A nurse provides treatment while under the supervision of licensed physicians.
 The work required of nurses includes physical care such as assisting with bathing, toileting or dental hygiene.

 The nursing profession has classifications depending on an individual’s education or training level.
 An increased amount of education permits a nurse to have additional authority and responsibilities.
 In addition, nurses can specialize in particular areas of medical care such as geriatrics, pediatrics, cancer treatment and many others.